JoomGalleryfriends/JoomGallery/README.md

 JoomGallery
 ===========

-A native image gallery component for Joomla! bla
+A native image gallery component for Joomla!
+4.x